Generalizable, real-time neural decoding with hybrid state-space models: Broader Impact

 \section{Broader Impact}

 This research could potentially contribute to the development of neural decoders that are not only accurate but also amenable to deployment in online systems, such as those found in neuroprosthetics and other brain-computer interfaces.
-In addition to \texttt{POSSM}'s general performance, it reduces the need for extensive individual calibration due to the pretraining/finetuning scheme.
+In addition to \possm's general performance, it reduces the need for extensive individual calibration due to the pretraining/finetuning scheme.
 Additionally, the cross-species transfer results on the handwriting task suggest that patients with limited availability of data could benefit from models pretrained with larger datasets from different species.
-While the potential downstream applications of \texttt{POSSM} are exciting, it is important to consider the ethical concerns that exist for any medical technology, including but not limited to data privacy and humane data collection from animals.
+While the potential downstream applications of \possm are exciting, it is important to consider the ethical concerns that exist for any medical technology, including but not limited to data privacy and humane data collection from animals.
 Strict testing should be implemented before deployment in any human-related setting.

 \begin{ack} The authors would like to thank Patrick Mineault, Blake Richards, Ayesha Vermani, and Alexandre André for support and feedback.
 MA acknowledges support from the NSF AI Institute for Artificial and Natural Intelligence.
 MGP acknowledges support of a Future Leaders award from the Brain Canada Foundation and a J1 Chercheurs-boursiers en intelligence artificielle from the Fonds de recherche du Québec – Santé.
-GL acknowledges support from NSERC Discovery Grant RGPIN-2018-04821, the Canada Research Chair in Neural Computations and Interfacing, a Canada-CIFAR AI Chair, the Digital Research Alliance of Canada, as well as IVADO and the Canada First Research Excellence Fund.
+GL acknowledges support from NSERC Discovery Grant RGPIN-2018-04821, the Canada Research Chair in Neural Computations and Interfacing, a Canada-CIFAR AI Chair, IVADO, and the Canada First Research Excellence Fund.
 The authors also acknowledge the support of computational resources provided by Mila, the Digital Research Alliance of Canada, and NVIDIA that enabled this research. \end{ack}